Locally homogeneous connections on principal bundles over hyperbolic Riemann surfaces: Introduction

-Therefore the moduli space of locally homogeneous $\PU(2)$-connections on $(M,g)$ can be naturally identified with $(0,\infty)$.
 Our one parameter family of LH connections can be obtained explicitly in a geometric way using a foliation by umbilic surfaces of the cylinder $M\times\R$ endowed with a hyperbolic metric (see Proposition \ref{hypcyl}): \begin{pr} There exists a hyperbolic metric on $\M:=\R\times M$ such that, putting $M_t:=\{t\}\times M$ and denoting by $\B\in{\cal A}(\SO(\M))$ the Levi-Civita connection of $\M$, one has \begin{enumerate} \item $M_0$ is totally geodesic and hyperbolic. \item For any $x\in M$ the path $t\mapsto (t,x)$ is a geodesic of $\M$. \item For any $t\in\R$ the surface $M_t$ is umbilic in $\M$ and the restriction

 is isomorphic to the $\Gamma$-quotient of $(P_{\chi_1},A_{\sinh(t)})$. \end{enumerate}

 \end{pr}

 Therefore all locally homogeneous $\PU(2)$-connections on $M$ with irreducible pull-back to $\H$ can be obtained, up to equivalence, by restricting the Levi-Civita connection of the hyperbolic cylinder $\M$ to the umbilic leaves $M_t$ for $t\in (0,\infty)$.